TerraUSD (UST) Achieves Market Cap of $723.03 Million

-TerraUSD (UST) traded down 26% against the US dollar during the 24 hour period ending at 21:00 PM ET on July 12th.
-During the last seven days, TerraUSD has traded down 26.9% against the US dollar.
-One TerraUSD coin can now be purchased for $0.0641 or 0.00000217 BTC on major exchanges.
-TerraUSD has a total market capitalization of $723.03 million and $129.58 million worth of TerraUSD was traded on exchanges in the last 24 hours.
+TerraUSD (UST) traded down 26% against the US dollar during the 24 hour period ending at 15:00 PM E.T. on July 14th.
+One TerraUSD coin can currently be bought for $0.0641 or 0.00000217 BTC on popular exchanges.
+In the last week, TerraUSD has traded down 26.9% against the US dollar.
+TerraUSD has a market cap of $723.03 million and $129.58 million worth of TerraUSD was traded on exchanges in the last 24 hours.

 - BitCanna (BCNA) traded 0.2% higher against the dollar and now trades at $0.0197 or 0.00000067 BTC.